The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 Policy of Keeping Individual Entries

-Handling Source Data in Note Format
+Handling Source Data in Memo Format

 ## About the Knowledge Base Format

-- The knowledge base contains response records (staff notes)
+- The knowledge base contains response records (staff notes).

-- If multiple similar records are included in the search results, summarize the common response methods in your answer
+- If multiple similar records are included in the search results, summarize the common response methods in your answer.

 KB Entry Format